awcoats/GruntWatcherAspNetMvcDemo/README.md

 1. Ensure you have Node installed.
 2. Open a command console and type
+    ''npm install grunt''
+    ''npm install grunt-contrib-watch''
+3. Open a command console and type
     ''grunt watch''
-3. Open the .sln, and press F5 to run.
+4. Open the .sln, and press F5 to run.
-4. Make a change to a *.chtml file.
+5. Make a change to a *.chtml file.
-5. The console app should show a file was changed and the browser refresh.
+6. The console app should show a file was changed and the browser refresh.